bforrester722/havardcs50/README.md

 # havardcs50

-Harvard's CS50 Web Programming with Python and JavaScript
+Harvard's CS50 Web Programming with Django, Python, and JavaScript